 How to start a screenplay

-Scene headings – sometimes known as sluglines – are specific, allowing the reader to quickly orient herself to the scene.
+Writing scene headings – sometimes known as sluglines – has a specific function, allowing the reader to quickly orient herself to the scene.
 It also makes essential information easily accessible for production.

 Scene headings include INT. or EXT. (interior or exterior), LOCATION, and what time it is, typically DAY or NIGHT.

-Capitalize a character's name in description of action only the first time it appears, not throughout the entire script, as in this example from Bridesmaids.
+Capitalize a character's name in description of action only the first time it appears, not throughout the entire script, as in this example from the Bridesmaids screenplay.

 You do, of course, want to put names in CAPS over dialogue, but screenwriting software will take care of that for you.